 Applications for the 2019 Marvin C. Goldstein Black-Jewish Project Understanding Emerging Leaders Retreat are now open!

-Project Understanding, a signature achievement of the Atlanta Black-Jewish Coalition, ensures that relationships between Black and Jewish thought leaders and decision-makers continues to expand into Atlanta’s next generation.
+Project Understanding, a signature achievement of the Atlanta Black-Jewish Coalition, ensures that relationships between thought leaders and decision makers who identify as Black and/or Jewish continue to expand into Atlanta’s next generation.

-Project Understanding 2019 is open to Black and Jewish young professionals between the ages of 25-39 who live in the Metro Atlanta area.
+Applications for Project Understanding 2019 are now open.
+Young professionals between the ages of 25-39 who live in the Metro Atlanta area and are a part of the Black and/or Jewish communities are eligible to apply.
 The Application due date is June 7.

-Atlanta's Black and Jewish communities have shared a unique relationship for many years, but this relationship has changed and evolved over time, as the challenges to each community have become more complex.
+Atlanta's Black and Jewish communities have shared a unique relationship for many years, but this relationship has changed and evolved over time, as each community's challenges have become more complex.
 Today, the historic bond between Blacks and Jews is not always understood.
-Today's young people did not personally witness or participate in the struggles of the Civil Rights Era.
+Today's young people did not personally witness or participate in the struggles of the Civil Rights era.
 The stories of Black-Jewish cooperation are easily forgotten, particularly as there are few efforts to reinvigorate the relationship between the communities.
-Young leaders of both communities are steeped in their own issues and priorities.
+Young leaders who belong to either or both communities are steeped in their own issues and priorities.
 They may not know or understand the natural alliances that have long drawn Blacks and Jews together in pursuit of social justice.

-Project Understanding was born from the combined experiences of the Atlanta Black-Jewish Coalition and the strong desire on the part of ACCESS, the young adult division of American Jewish Committee, to create an opportunity for young Black and Jewish adults to share experiences and develop meaningful relationships.
+Project Understanding was born from the combined experiences of the Atlanta Black-Jewish Coalition and the strong desire on the part of ACCESS, the young adult division of American Jewish Committee, to create an opportunity for young adults who identify as Black and/or Jewish to share experiences and develop meaningful relationships.

 About the Atlanta Black-Jewish Coalition